cheshire0/parser_evaluator/README.md

 ## **Example Use Cases**
 The framework provides recommendations tailored to specific scenarios, such as:
-- **Performance-Oriented Tasks**: Selecting the fastest library for real-time evaluations.
+- **Performance-Oriented Tasks**: Selecting the fastest or most memory efficient library for real-time evaluations.
 - **Customization Needs**: Identifying libraries that support user-defined operators or functions.
-- **Correctness of Evaluation**: Recommending tools suitable for developers with minimal prior experience in formula parsing.

----

-Here’s a revised and polished version of the **Getting Started** section:
+- **Correctness of Evaluation**: Finding the most versatile libraries, that comply with standard operator precedence and return accurate results.

 ---